Monday, 17 July 2023

 The entry to the Beehive tomb is 32 m long.
 The tomb 3500 years old

-The pyramid shaped holes over the doorways were intriguing.
+The pyramid-shaped holes over the doorways were intriguing.

 A smaller tomb off one side of the main chamber

-Sanctuary of Asklepios
+Sanctuary of Asclepius

-Close to the sanctuary of Asklepios is a stadium (181 m long).
+Close to the sanctuary of Asclepius is a stadium (181 m long).
 It was built in C4 BC and here they held athletic games every four years.
 You can still see the starting pillars and a number of the stone benches for spectators.

 No comments: